 Proprietary funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with a proprietary fund's principal ongoing operations.
-The principal operating revenues of the Enterprise Funds and of the Internal Service Fund are charges to customers for sales and services.
-Operating expenses for the Enterprise Funds and the Internal Service Fund include the cost of sales and services, administrative expenses, and depreciation on capital assets.
+The principal operating revenues of the Enterprise Funds are charges to customers for sales and services.
+Operating expenses for the Enterprise Funds include the cost of sales and services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.